quarkus-qe/quarkus-openshift-test-suite/README.md

   Currently, we support binary S2I builds, with the expectation that `quarkus-kubernetes` (or `quarkus-openshift`) is used.
   We also support completely custom application deployment, which provides most flexibility, but also requires most work.
   At the very least, we should provide some automation for S2I-less deployments with `-Dquarkus.container-image.build -Dquarkus.kubernetes.deploy`.
-  Supporting S2I source builds would be more complex (you need the application source stored in some Git repo, and when you're working on the test suite, you want your local changes, not something out there on GitHub) and is probably best left to `@ManualApplicationDeployment`.
+  Supporting S2I source builds would be more complex (you need the application source stored in some Git repo, and when you're working on the test suite, you want your local changes, not something out there on GitHub) and is probably best left to `ManualDeploymentStrategy` strategy.
 - To be able to customize URL path for route awaiting.
 - To be able to cleanup the project before running the test.
   Could be just a simple annotation `@CleanupProject` added on the test class.